eggheadio/egghead-instructor-center/README.md

 ## Continuous integration and deployment

-[Codeship](https://app.codeship.com/projects/183842) is used for continuous integration and deployment.
+[Travis CI](https://travis-ci.org/eggheadio/egghead-instructor-center) is used for continuous integration and deployment.
 It runs scripts to ensure builds pass before pull requests are merged into `master` and then deploys to Amazon S3 which updates [instructor.egghead.io](https://instructor.egghead.io).

 ## Error tracking